-Because statistics is used in so many different fields, statisticians appear as expert witnesses in diverse litigation contexts, ranging from the reliability of forensic evidence, DNA fingerprinting, mass torts, and discrimination cases, to confidentiality of scientific research data, cheating on examinations, drug smuggling, voting fraud, and the adjustment of the U.S. decennial census.
-For a wide variety of examples of the role of this testimony in specific cases see DeGroot, Fienberg, and Kadane (1986), Evett and Weir (1998) Fienberg (1989, 1997a), Finkelstein and Levin (2001), Gastwirth (1989, 2000), and Zeisel and Kaye (1997).
+scientific research data, cheating on examinations, drug smuggling, voting fraud, and the adjustment of the US decennial census.
+For a wide variety of examples of the role of this testimony in specific cases see DeGroot et al. (1986), Evett and Weir (1998), Fienberg (1989, 1997a), Finkelstein and Levin (2001), Gastwirth (1988, 2000), and Zeisel and Kaye (1997).

 In many legal contexts the central issue is causal.
 In some, the causes of a single event are under dispute.
 Did the leading driver's sudden stop to avoid hitting a dog cause the accident, or was it the failure of the anti-lock braking system in the trailing driver's car?
 In others, a causal generalization is at issue.
 Does chronic low-level exposure to asbestos cause lung cancer?
 Does the level of radiation received by workers at a nuclear power plant cause leukemia?
-If so, how strong is the effect, i.e., what is the dose - response relationship?
+If so, how strong is the effect, i.e., what is the dose-response relationship?

 In most cases where a causal generalization lies at the core of a legal action, for practical or ethical reasons, no experimental evidence is available.
 On occasions where experimental evidence is available, it usually involves laboratory animals and the results are very difficult to extrapolate to humans.
 As a result, causal generalizations are typically supported (or refuted) by non-experimental statistical evidence.
 In this article, we lay out a prototypic case in which statistical and epidemiological evidence is brought to bear by opposing experts on a causal claim: does chronic exposure to low levels of lead cause cognitive deficits in children?
-Using actual data sets, and a fictitious exchange between a plaintiff's and a defendant's expert, based in large part on published exchanges in the statistical literature, we illustrate several classic argumentative strategies used by econometric, epidemiological and statistical expert witnesses to establish or refute causal generalizations from non-experimental statistical evidence.
+Using actual data sets, and a fictitious exchange between a plaintiffs' and a defendant's expert, based in large part on published exchanges in the statistical literature, we illustrate several classic argumentative strategies used by econometric, epidemiological and statistical expert witnesses to establish or refute causal generalizations from non-experimental statistical evidence.